sukitsubaki/sukitsubaki.github.io/_posts/2021-08-16-decision-fatigue-in-digital-environments.md

 scope: "Workflow Scaling"
 ---

-# Decision Fatigue in Digital Environments: Creating Spaces for Clear Thinking

 The modern digital landscape presents an unprecedented abundance of choices.
 Each day involves hundreds of micro-decisions: which notification to check, which email to respond to first, which tool to use for a particular task, which information source to trust.
 This constant decision-making takes a largely invisible but significant toll on cognitive capabilities.

 Decision fatigue—the deterioration of decision quality after extended periods of choice-making—has become a defining challenge of knowledge work.
 Understanding this phenomenon and designing environments that mitigate it can dramatically improve both wellbeing and the quality of important decisions.